Christine Longaker Self-Compassion Trainer & Author

 Christine Longaker is author of Facing Death and Finding Hope: A Guide to the Emotional and Spiritual Care of the Dying, published in eight languages, and co-author with Dr. Gian Borasio of research on the “Effects of Spiritual Care Training for Palliative Care Professionals,” published in The Journal of Palliative Medicine.

 She has been giving professional trainings on the integration of mindfulness and compassion into medical care, psychology, and social services for almost forty years, which has brought her a considerable international reputation.
 Christine is a pioneer, having co-founded one of the first home-care hospices in California in 1978.
 In 1993, she helped establish an international Spiritual Care Program, where she served as Education Director for twenty years.
-Christine’s trainings have led to the creation of two Spiritual Care Centers and four hospice programs in Europe.
+Christine’s trainings have led to the creation of four hospices and two Spiritual Care Centers.

-In collaboration with Naropa University in 2003, Christine co-authored and was one of the core faculty members for a unique combined residential and online palliative care training, with graduate and undergraduate accreditation.
+In collaboration with Naropa University in 2003, Christine co-authored and was a core faculty member for a unique combined residential and online palliative care training, with graduate and undergraduate accreditation.
 Currently, she’s writing a book on self-compassion, and developing retreats, trainings, and online courses based on the book.
 Known for her presence, depth, and clarity, Christine is a dynamic and heart-felt speaker.

 * * *